 How to acquire angle vision

 The Indians knew that angle vision works in both daylight and darkness.
 It was useful for them when trying to estimate range or distinguish a dimly lit object.
-When you spot something in the dark you can rely on angle vision to help you distinguish the object or person.
+When you spot something in the dark, you can rely on angle vision to help you identify the object or person.
 For angle vision to work, you have to move your head slightly from side to side and allow the eyes to “feel” the object.
 The binocular proprieties of the human sight will kick in and it will feel like your eyesight is reaching out and touching the surface of the object.
 Maybe catching the object from a slightly different angle brings out its outline more clearly.

 Suggested reading: Pemmican, the survival trail food of Native Americans

-Indians used to hunt deer at night and when pinpointing a deer in the bushes, in order to estimate the range for a long shot they used to move their heads from side to side.
-While doing this the intervening objects seems to move and the objects that were closest to the hunter seem to move the most.
+Indians used to hunt deer at night and when pinpointing a deer in the bushes, to estimate the range for a long shot they used to move their heads from side to side.
+While doing this, the intervening objects seems to move and the objects that were closest to the hunter appear to move the most.
 As the distance increases away from him, the objects seem to move less.
 This is an illusion that helped the Indians to estimate more accurately the distance between them and their prey.
 To the unmoving eye, the foreground, middle ground, and background sometimes seem to have no depth at all.
 This makes range estimation very difficult and it will lower the chances of a kill.

 How to acquire “Owl Eye”

 Owl eye is another simple night vision technique that was used by the Indians.
 It is easy to achieve and all you need to do is to cup the fingers around each eye so that dim light surrounding a distant object is concentrated in the observer’s eyes and distracting light reflected from other objects is excluded.
 This effect of concentration works so great that sometimes it may have a downside.
 The observed object will often seem to increase in size and your big game, might not be so big after all.
-Owl eye was a technique used at dawn and dusk when light is diffused by dampness.
+Owl eye was a technique used at dawn and dusk when the light is diffused by dampness.